dataminer-site/dataminer-site.github.io/docs/sql/data_types/text.md

 ---
 layout: docu
 title: Text Types
-blurb: In DuckDB, strings can be stored in the VARCHAR field.
+blurb: In DataMiner, strings can be stored in the VARCHAR field.
 ---

-In DuckDB, strings can be stored in the `VARCHAR` field.
+In DataMiner, strings can be stored in the `VARCHAR` field.
 The field allows storage of Unicode characters.
 Internally, the data is encoded as UTF-8.

 <div class="narrow_table"></div>